named-data/NFD/docs/INSTALL.rst

 Customize Compiler
 ~~~~~~~~~~~~~~~~~~

-To customize compiler, set ``CXX`` environment variable to point to compiler binary and, in
+To choose a custom C++ compiler for building NFD, set the ``CXX`` environment variable
-some case, specify type of the compiler using ``--check-cxx-compiler``.
-For example, when
+to point to the compiler binary.
+For example, when using the clang compiler on a Linux
-using clang compiler on Linux system, use the following:
+system, use the following:

 ::

-    CXX=clang++ ./waf configure --check-cxx-compiler=clang++
+    CXX=clang++ ./waf configure

 Building documentation
 ~~~~~~~~~~~~~~~~~~~~~~